-A.2.8.11 <t-value-severe-outlier>
+A.2.8.13 <t-value-severe-outlier>

-Description: Threshold for flagging well point as uncertain.
+- Description: Threshold for flagging well point as uncertain.
 An observation error will be added.
-1% of the well points will be classified as uncertain if they follow a Gaussian distribution.
+1% of the well points will be classified as uncertain if they follow a Gaussian distribution. - Argument: Positive real.

-A.2.8.12 <t-value-error>
+A.2.8.14 <t-value-error>